 - Preheat the oven to 350°F and lightly spray the wells of a 12-count muffin pan with nonstick cooking spray.

 - Open the cinnamon rolls and slice each one in half across, making two thinner cinnamon rolls.
-Press a cinnamon roll half in the bottom of each well in the muffin tin and about 1/3 of the way up the sides.
+Press a cinnamon roll half into the bottom of each well in the muffin tin and about 1/3 of the way up the sides.

 - In a medium bowl, combine the pumpkin, egg, sugar, pumpkin pie spice, and vanilla.
 Scoop a heaping tablespoonful of the pumpkin mixture into the center of each cinnamon roll.

-- Bake for 18 to 20 minute or until the cinnamon roll crust is a deep golden brown and the pie filling is set.
+- Bake for 18 to 20 minutes or until the cinnamon roll crust is a deep golden brown and the pie filling is set.
 Cool on a wire rack.
 Repeat with the remaining cinnamon rolls and filling.
 Once cool, top with whipped cream or the cinnamon roll icing, if desired.

-If nutritional values are provided, they are an estimate and will vary depending on the brands used.
+* If nutritional values are provided, they are an estimate and will vary depending on the brands used.
+The values do not include optional ingredients or when ingredients are added to taste.
 If calorie count and other nutritional values are important to you, I recommend grabbing your favorite brands and plugging those ingredients into an online nutritional calculator.

 How far ahead can these be made???